 Customers using sterling LIBOR linked products or US Dollar LIBOR linked products using the 1 week or 2 month tenors maturing in 2022 and beyond will need to transition to replacement rates prior to the end of 2021.
 Customers using US Dollar LIBOR linked products applying the other tenors (overnight, 1 month, 3 month, 6month, 12 month), maturing beyond 30th June 2023 will need to transition to replacement rates before this date.

 We will be in touch with all impacted customers to discuss the options available to you.
 In addition to loans, customers who use interest rate swaps or derivatives for risk management purposes will be impacted by this reform.
 Your relationship manager will support you in the transition to replacement rates.

 As always, if you would like to discuss this, please do not hesitate to contact your relationship manager or email us on email@example.com.

-No new sterling LIBOR products will be issued from 1st April 2021 and alternative rates to LIBOR are now available to customers.
+No new sterling LIBOR products will be issued after 31st December 2021 and alternative rates to LIBOR are now available to customers.
 Products are drawn from the Bank’s current product suite, or based on new risk-free rates.

-Be assured that we will contact you to ensure that contract terms and conditions are adequate to allow for potential changes or impacts resulting from Benchmark Reform.
 If required, contracts will be updated to facilitate a move to a replacement rate to ensure continuity of the contract past the applicable cessation date.
-There is no need for you to do anything just yet.

 Bank of Ireland UK will guide you through the Benchmark Reform and transition impacts as they relate to your products and specific requirements.
 We will also bring your attention to revised terms and conditions to protect you and your product from possible changes due to Benchmark Reform.